MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-get-help.md

 - M365-security-compliance
 search.appverid: MET150
 ms.reviewer: inbadian, shlomiakirav
-description: Find out how to get help or contact support in Microsoft Defender for Business ms.date: 02/24/2022
+description: See how to get help or contact support for issues with Defender for Business. ms.date: 02/24/2022
 ---